robpco/docker-nginx-uwsgi-flask/README.md

 This repo auto-generates images to [Docker-Hub](https://hub.docker.com/r/robpco/nginx-uwsgi-flask/).
 It includes standard and alpine-based variants for each supported Python version (2.7, 3.5, 3.6).

-# Enhancements

-The image used in this repo includes the following enhancements (over previous repos):
-- Adds image variants built on alpine-linux
-- Updated built-in Nginx to 1.13.7 on non-alpine variants
-- Reduces CRIT errors from `supervisord`
-  - `supervisord.conf` is explicitly referenced via the Dockerfile CMD statement
-  - `supervisord.conf` includes an explicitly set user-name
-- Dockerfile enhancements to protect against build failures caused by key-server outages

-# Usage
+## Usage

 Basic usage information is provided below.
-For full documentation with examples please visit the original repo: [tiangolo/UWSGI-NGINX-DOCKER](https://github.com/tiangolo/uwsgi-nginx-docker).
 If using the documentation on the original repo, remember to reference this image `robpco/nginx-uwsgi-flask`.

-**Flask Web-Apps normally use this image as a base image**
+To use this image as a base for a **Flask Web-App**:

-This involves three steps:
 1. Create a `Dockerfile` that references this image:tag
 2. Build an Image from that `Dockerfile`
 3. Run the Image and Testing the App

-**STEP 1 - Create a `Dockerfile`**
+### STEP 1 - Create a `Dockerfile`

 - In this example, we use the `FROM` line to specify this image and the `python3.6-alpine` variant
 - We copy our python scripts, in a sub-directory on the local computer called `app`, to a folder in the container called `/app`.